Caioflp/sl-and-iv-sgd/README.md

 `experiment ID` is the date, including hour, minute and second, when it as run.

+We have implemented one experiment, which creates a plot comparing the estimates obtained with the two proposed algorithms on the deconvolution problem.

 Make sure you add the root directory directory to `PYTHONPATH` before running `src/main.py`.
 For example, from within `src/` you may run
 ```sh